How I Simplify Cleaning Products

 How We Clean with Baking Soda, Vinegar & Water

 1. Surfaces that need a little scrubbing — such as sinks, toilet bowls, countertops, or tubs — get a sprinkle of baking soda.
-(We used to use a shaker like the one pictured above to sprinkle the powder, but then the top got jammed shut, so now we just pour it from the cardboard box.)
+(We used to use a shaker like the one pictured to sprinkle the powder, but then the top got jammed shut, so now we just pour it from the cardboard box.)

 We fill a spray bottle with 1/2 vinegar and 1/2 water